My Old Kettle Leaks!

 - It is sometimes possible to tighten a leaking bottom seal of a kettle with something like a vice-grips, particularly aluminium kettles which are easier to manipulate.
 At the bottom of Aluminium kettles, the inner chimney is rolled around, up and over the outside wall of the kettle to form a watertight seal.
 Try and employ on upward type motion to bring the outer rim/bead at the bottom, up higher on the outside wall of the kettle.
 Try and stretch it upwards even more.
 That can sometimes work.

 - Note: It is extremely difficult to weld Steel and virtually impossible to weld thin Aluminium.

 Finally, when all else fails......a slow leak will not stop the kettle from boiling if you use it without the fire base!

 If the kettle leaks, place the kettle on a large stone or rock.
 Turn the kettle so that the dripping side is 'downhill' so to speak!
-Use the natural slope of the stone/rock to divert any drip/leak away from the fire in the center - and down the side of the rock!
+Use the natural slope of the stone/rock to divert any drip/leak down the side of the rock and away from the fire in the center!
 In this way, the fire will not quench and the kettle will boil quickly as normal.
 We use this method regularly ourselves on the shores of Lough Conn (rocks are plentiful!) with perfectly good old kettles that we have grown attached to! :-)